owkin/benchmark_flamby/README.rst

 to 12.

 **Try to beat the FLamby by adding your own solver !**
-You can even use most python FL-frameworks such as [substra](https://github.com/Substra/substrafl) or [Fed-BioMed](https://gitlab.inria.fr/fedbiomed/fedbiomed) to build your solver !
+You can even use most python FL-frameworks such as substra_ or FedBioMed_ to build your solver !

 Install